KaloshevD/Propeller-QA/README.md

 A GitHub Actions workflow is included in .github/workflows/main.yml.
 It runs the tests automatically:

-On every push or pull request to master, it just works (we get return code 1, so means some of our tests have failed, which is good for this exercise)
+On every push or pull request to master, it just works (we get return code 1, so means some of our tests have failed, which is good in a way for this exercise)